Architecture

 AssumeRole + external ID

-Trueno never asks for long-lived AWS keys.
+trueno never asks for long-lived AWS keys.
 Each workspace generates a unique external ID.
-The IAM trust policy you create in your AWS account names the Trueno principal and the external ID as a condition.
+The IAM trust policy you create in your AWS account names the trueno principal and the external ID as a condition.
 On each scan, the platform calls sts:AssumeRole with that external ID and uses the short-lived credentials STS returns.

 Read-only by design